robertopreste/mitovizR/README.md

 mitovizR
 ========

 Plot variants on the human mitochondrial genome.
-Currently supports plotting variants contained in dataframes or VCF files.
+Currently supports plotting variants contained in dataframes, VCF or JSON files.

 Overview
 --------

 mitovizR is a simple tool to plot human mitochondrial variants on a graphical representation of the human mitochondrial genome.
-It currently supports plotting variants stored in a dataframe or a VCF file, although other options are being developed (if you want to contribute, you're welcome!).
+It currently supports plotting variants stored in a dataframe or a VCF or JSON file, although other options are being developed (if you want to contribute, you're welcome!).

 Installation
 ------------